robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 The answer to my question wasn't choosing between software development and product management.
 It was understanding that I'd already chosen, years ago, every time I got more excited about why we were building something than how.

 This summer just helped me finally admit it.
-And I'm excited to focus on thinking ab out product more clearly, and finding better ways to measure and mark success.
+And I'm excited to focus on thinking about product more clearly, and finding better ways to measure and mark success.

 And that's okay.
 Better than okay, actually.
 It's exactly where I should be.

+## Further Reading

+In this essay I talk about burnout and career changes.
+These are important topics and I recommend reading more if you have time.

+### Burnout Research

+- [Understanding the burnout experience: recent research and its implications](https://pmc.ncbi.nlm.nih.gov/articles/PMC4911781/) - PMC review of burnout mechanisms and psychiatric implications
+- [Job Burnout: Consequences for Individuals, Organizations, and Equity](https://www.ncbi.nlm.nih.gov/books/NBK614516/) - NCBI evidence synthesis on burnout effects on cognitive function
+- [Burnout: A Review of Theory and Measurement](https://pmc.ncbi.nlm.nih.gov/articles/PMC8834764/) - Comprehensive review of burnout theory and assessment methods
+- [A study of the psychological mechanisms of job burnout](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2024.1351032/full) - 2024 study on person-job fit and burnout
+- [Burnout and stress: new insights and interventions](https://www.nature.com/articles/s41598-025-92909-6) - Nature Scientific Reports 2025 editorial on recent research

+### Product Management Frameworks

+- [Product Frameworks](https://www.product-frameworks.com/) - Central repository of product management techniques and best practices
+- [The Ultimate Guide to Product Management Prioritization Frameworks](https://www.productplan.com/learn/product-management-frameworks/) - Detailed guide to prioritization methodologies
+- [8 Product Management Frameworks & How Top Companies Use Them](https://productschool.com/blog/product-fundamentals/product-management-frameworks) - Real-world examples from leading tech companies
+- [Product Management Framework Examples](https://www.productboard.com/blog/5-product-management-frameworks-billion-dollar-companies/) - Case studies from billion-dollar companies
+- [12 Proven Product Management Frameworks & Models](https://whatfix.com/blog/product-management-frameworks/) - Overview including GIST, HEART, and Jobs-to-be-Done

+### Career Transitions

+- [Career transitions and career success: A 15-year longitudinal study](https://www.sciencedirect.com/science/article/pii/S0001879122001208) - Long-term study on impact of career transitions
+- [When is a career transition successful? systematic literature review (1980–2022)](https://pmc.ncbi.nlm.nih.gov/articles/PMC10552927/) - 40+ years of research synthesized
+- [Making sense of different perspectives on career transitions](https://www.sciencedirect.com/science/article/pii/S1053482218306788) - Review identifying 5 major theoretical perspectives
+- [Career transitions across the lifespan: review and research agenda](https://www.sciencedirect.com/science/article/pii/S0001879123001173) - Framework for understanding transitions at different career stages
+- [Making the difficult career transition during the great resignation](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.905813/full) - Recent study on resilience and adaptability